bsauk/BackwardStepwiseElimination/README.md

 This repository holds the code for "Backward stepwise elimination: Approximation guarantee, a batched GPU algorithm, and empirical investigation."

 ## src
-These files were the ones that were created to perform batched backward stepwise elimination with MAGMA.
+These files perform batched backward stepwise elimination with MAGMA.
 After downloading MAGMA, please copy these files into the ./magma-2.5.0/src directory and then proceed with the MAGMA installation.
 These files are needed to run the backwards.opt algorithm that is used in the two other directories.

 ## GPUBatchBSE